MegapolisPlayer/MegapolisPlayer/README.md

 CppUtils - utilities for C++ to provide some very basic functionality

+U2D License - a license for commerical projects

 ## Current Projects
 *Versailles* - a cross platform x64 game engine (closed-source, free to use and open-source docs)

    - *Geneva* - a debugger for Versailles
-   - *Trianon* - a graphical user interface for Versailles
+   - *Belgrade* - a graphical user interface for Versailles

 *C++ H Interpreter* (as part of Fowsoft) - an """""""""""innovative""""""""""" open-source c-like language